vegaprotocol/documentation/docs/tutorials/proposals/market-proposals.md

 ## Propose a new market

 ### Overview
 There are a lot of details required for proposing a market.
+The contents of a changes object specifies what will be different after the proposal.
+In this case, these are the changes that will occur on the network, in the form of a new market.

 The general shape is as follows:
 <NewMarketJSONOverview />

 ### Instrument
-An instrument contains the following properties.
+An instrument contains the following properties:
+* Decimal places need to be defined for both order sizes and the market.
+  * The `decimalPlaces` field sets the smallest price increment on the book
+  * The `positionDecimalPlaces` sets how big the smallest order / position on the market can be

 For easy reading, the Oracle filters are separated out - see [Oracle bindings](#oracle-bindings) below to see the fields for specifying oracle data.

 <NewMarketJSONInstrument />